dreamlayers/netbsd-mopd/ultrix/README.md

 Test by running `df` in ULTRIX and comparing output to `df` for that file system in Linux.

+This problem does not exist in ULTRIX 4.5, and the patch is not needed there.

+#### NFS swap accesses fail

+The very first NFS operation from ULTRIX gets a file handle for the swap file.
+That must work or else the kernel immediately panics.
+But actual writes and reads to swap happen later.
+If a write to swap fails, you'll see `cpu 1 panic: IO err in push`.

+In Unix a user has a primary group, and can also be a member of other auxiliary groups.
+When sending credentials for RPC, such as NFS writes, ULTRIX 4.5 can send up to 32 groups, but Linux is only willing to accept up to 16.
+Normally this is only a problem when a user who is a member of more than 16 groups tries to access a file.
+But nfs_swapconf() fails to properly initialize the list of auxiliary groups in a data structure.
+Any actual groups in the list are supposed to be at the start, and the rest is supposed to be filled with negative values.
+But ULTRIX fills it with zeroes, and makes RPC requests listing 32 zeroes as auxiliary groups.

+In ULTRIX 4.5 nfs_swapconf() in init_main.o or the kernel, find `b4a002d0adfc50d0c0cc0050b4a004d0adfc50d0c0cc0050d4a008` and change it to `c18f880000005051c00850988fff60c00450d1505112f401010101`.
+This replaces some initialization to zero which is pointless because the structure is zeroed when allocated.

+An alternative strategy would be to limit the number of auxiliary groups sent to 16, in authkern_marshal() in auth_kern.o.
+Similar code exists in authunix_prot.o but does not seem used for swap accesses.

 ## Other notes

 * To run X at startup, take a look at `man dxsession` and add that line to